erwindrsno/OdinProject-LandingPage/README.md

 # OdinProject-LandingPage
-A landing page which created based on Odin Project.
+A landing page which created based on Odin Project with HTML and CSS.